dev-de1/Campus-Memory-Map-GDG-hackathon/README.md

 - Disconnected from physical locations
 - Hard to revisit or share collectively

-There is no centralized, location-aware platform to capture and explore these memories.
+There is no centralized,location-aware platform to capture and explore these memories.

 ---